CSESS/constitution/README.md

 12. General Secretary.
 #### 7.4.2.
 Membership
 Before the announcement of the final list of cabinet(s), the Proposed President, Proposed Internal Vice-President, Proposed External Vice-President, Proposed Internal Secretary, Proposed External Secretary, and Proposed Financial Secretary, and at least 3 more candidates of the applicant cabinet(s) shall be Full Members of the Society.
-All candidates of the nominated cabinet(s) shall be Full Members of the Society and have joined before the announcement of the final list of cabinets.
+All candidates of the nominated cabinet(s) shall be Full Members of the Society joined before the announcement of the final list of cabinets.
 #### 7.4.3.
-Restriction
+Exclusivity
 No candidate shall be nominated in the Election for more than one post in any nominated cabinet of the Society.
 ### 7.5.
 Nomination
 Any cabinet shall be nominated by at least one Full Member, and be seconded by